Micouwr/AI-TRIAGE_Bot/bot_engine/readme.md

-# bot_engine
+# AI-TRIAGE-BOT: bot_engine Directory

 The `bot_engine` directory contains the core logic of the AI Triage Bot, specifically focusing on ticket classification and governance.

 ## Overview

-`router.py` is a critical component of the AI Triage Bot, responsible for classifying tickets using the Gemini 1.5 Flash model.
+`router.py` is a critical component of the AI-TRIAGE-BOT, responsible for classifying tickets using the Gemini 1.5 Flash model.
 It includes governance layers to handle PII detection and manage low-confidence classifications.

 ## Functionality